galdor/erl-mhttp/doc/handbook.md

 alive and reused when possible.

 ## Configuration
-Pools are created by `mhttp_sup` supervisor based on the configuration of the `mhttp` application.
+Pools are created by `mhttp_pool_sup` supervisor based on the configuration of the `mhttp` application.
 Pools are identified by an atom.
 Each pool process is registered as `mhttp_pool_<id>` where `<id>` is its identifier.
 For example, the process of the `default` pool is registered as `mhttp_pool_default`.